CymatiCorp/CyKit/README.md

   Install to python2.7.6

-Navigate to the Python directory extracted from emotkit10.zip
+Navigate to the Python directory extracted from EmotKit-master.zip

-C:\Python27\Python.exe C:\emotkit10\Python\example.py
+C:\Python27\Python.exe C:\EmotKit-master\Python\example.py

 If your Emotiv USB dongle is not connected it will throw several errors ending with: